-Kangla Fort & Palace is located on Eastern and Western sides of River Imphal, at Imphal, the capital of Manipur state, India.
-Those on the Eastern side were damaged in course of time and only parts of the Fort on the Western side, exists now.
+Kangla Fort & Palace is located on the Eastern and Western sides of River Imphal, at Imphal, the capital of Manipur state, India.
+Those on the Eastern side were damaged in the course of time and only parts of the Fort on the Western side, exist now.

-Kangla Palace was the Royal residence of the erstwhile Meetei rulers, who ruled the Kingdom of Manipur (Kangleipak Kingdo or Kingdom of Kangleipak).
+Kangla Palace was the Royal residence of the erstwhile Meetei rulers, who ruled the Kingdom of Manipur (the Kangleipak Kingdom or the Kingdom of Kangleipak).

-From the time of Maharaja Bhagyachandra (1762–1798 AD) reign, Kangla fort was deserted several times due to repeated invasion by the Burmese.
-Manipur was liberated from the Burmease after seven years by Maharaj Gambhir Singh.
-He shifted his capital to his capital to Langthabal, which is currently known as Canchipur.
-Again the capital was shifted to back to Kangla in 1844, during the reign of King Nara Singh.
+From the time of Maharaja Bhagyachandra’s (1762–1798 AD) reign, the Kangla fort was deserted several times due to repeated invasions by the Burmese.
+Manipur was liberated from the Burmese after seven years by Maharaj Gambhir Singh.
+He shifted his capital to Langthabal, which is currently known as Canchipur.
+Again the capital was shifted back to Kangla in 1844, during the reign of King Nara Singh.

-Inside Kangla fort, there are a number of temples.
-The Fort is spread over an area of 237.62 acres.
+Inside the Kangla Fort, there are a number of temples.
+The Fort is spread over 237.62 acres.

 How Do I Go to Kangla Fort and Kangla Palace?

-Kangla Fort and Kangla Palace at situated at Imphal, the capital city of the state of Manipur.
-It is connected by roads to other parts of the country.
+Kangla Fort and Kangla Palace at situated in Imphal, the capital city of the state of Manipur.

-Bir Tikendrajit International Airport at Impal is the nearest airport to the fort and palace.
+Bir Tikendrajit International Airport at Imphal is the nearest airport to the fort and palace.